surahman/EventHandler/README.md

 ### Storage
 Events are tail appended to files stored on disk in the file structure `service_name/server_id/date.log`.

-Using a file on a disk that is tail appended to will improve memory consumption but result in reduced performance due to writes to disk.
+Using a file on a disk that is tail appended too will improve memory consumption but result in reduced performance due to writes to disk.
 Ideally, writes would be chunked in blocks and tail-appended to files on disk.
 Tail-appending in blocks also improves concurrency as we will not require implicitly locking of the file to append.
 This is a similar scheme to that which is used in Apache Kafka.

 The file structure above is efficient for ETL/ELT jobs (Spark etc.) when moving the logs to a data warehouse (OLAP) for analysis.
 Loglines are comma seperated and contain the service name, server name, and date despite it being contained in the folder structure; this is for big data jobs.